sagpat/WeatherSearch/README.md

 Helps you to show the Weather for city you!

-Built using React + Redux.
+Built in progress using React + Redux.